-- 1. On the version 7.1 primary instance, start the Operations Console, and log on using the Super Admin user name and password. - 2.
-Click Deployment Configuration > Migration > Log Migration, and log on using the Super Admin user name and password. - 3.
+- 1. On the version 7.1 primary instance, start the Operations Console, and log on using the Super Admin User ID and password. - 2.
+Click Deployment Configuration > Migration > Log Migration, and log on using the Super Admin User ID and password. - 3.
 On the Locate Files page, browse to the log dump file.

-Note: If you performed the migration on Solaris 10 using the -console option, the installation process created the sdlog.dmp file in the RSA_AM_HOME/utils/migration61 directory.
+Note: If you performed the migration on Solaris 10 using the -console option, the installation process created the sdlog.dmp file in the RSA\AM\HOME/utils/migration61 directory.

-4. Review the Summary - Log Migration page.

-5. Click Start Log Migration.
+- 4. Review the Summary Log Migration page. - 5.
+Click Start Log Migration.